-It would be difficult to acknowledge every contributor to the consultation here, but broadly speaking we are thankful to individuals and organisations involved in this work, including Dr Joe Mooney, the Sector Body Groups, HSE Children First National Officers, Irish Foster Care Association, Irish Social Work Association and the Children Hospital Ireland who assisted with detailed feedback.
+Broadly speaking we are thankful to individuals and organisations involved in this work, including Dr Joe Mooney, the Sector Body Groups, HSE Children First National Officers, Irish Foster Care Association, Irish Social Work Association and the Children Hospital Ireland who assisted with detailed feedback.

-We also wish to thank our colleagues on the CASP National Governance Group, the CASP Planning and Implementation Group and the CASP Working Group who have worked tirelessly and conscientiously to bring this procedure and its supporting resources to fruition.
+We also wish to thank our colleague on the CASP National Governance Group, the CASP Planning and Development Group and the CASP Working Group who have worked tirelessly and conscientiously to bring this procedure and its supporting resources to fruition.